-- 1. These regulations apply to the teaching and the examinations related to the Master's degree programme in Civil Engineering and the Master's degree programme in Applied Earth Sciences, hereafter to be referred to as the programme or programmes. - 2.
-The teaching and organisation of the programmes is the responsibility of the Faculty of Civil Engineering and Geosciences of at Delft University of Technology, hereafter to be referred to as the faculty. - 3.
-Each programme is governed by Implementation Regulations which constitute part of these Teaching and Examination Regulations.
+- 1. These regulations apply to the teaching and the examinations related to the Master's degree programme in Construction Management Engineering, hereafter to be referred to as the programme. - 2.
+The teaching and organisation of the programme is the responsibility of the Faculty of Civil Engineering and Geosciences at Delft University of Technology, hereafter to be referred to as the faculty. - 3.
+The programme is governed by Implementation Regulations which constitute part of these Teaching and Examination Regulations.